deckaddict/a-ti-den/README.md

 This fascination for portability has followed me and I think that the most natural environment to use today is an Android phone.
 Combine this with a TI-83 project that was never finalized and there is a need to get the environment for TI-83 development running.

-This article will list a set of software that can be used as a development environment on Android.
+This repository lists a set of software that can be used as a development environment on Android.
 Details are for TI-83 but it will generally be the same for most z80 based devices.
 </details>

 <details>